omarwagih/gitter/README.md

 ## Note regarding depreciated dependency PET and autorotate feature

-**Update:** Since PET is no longer being actively maintained, I have removed it as a dependency.
-As a result, autorotate will no longer work in the latest version of gitter.
-If you would like to use the autorotate feature, you'll have to manually install PET (see below) and an older version of gitter.
+**Update:** Since PET is no longer being actively maintained, as of 1.1.4 I have removed it as a dependency.
+As a result, autorotate will no longer work in versions 1.1.4 and later.
+If you would like to use the autorotate feature, you'll have to manually install PET (see below) and an older version of gitter (<=1.1.3).

 <br/>